 - Defund hate: Tell Congress that we are a better nation when we accept with open arms those fleeing violence and poverty.
 Congress has the power to significantly cut the budgets of ICE and the Border Patrol – tell them to defund hate.

-- Use good messaging: Here are some tips to help you talk about immigration to build support for more humane policies.
+- Use good messaging: Here are some tips to help you talk about asylum to build support for more humane policies.
 Check out this AFSC resource for more research-based tips on how to talk about issues to create social change.

 - Display love: Make your community more welcoming by printing and displaying AFSC posters – and use them at the next rally or protest you attend.